 Assoc Professor, Computer Science and Engineering

-Computer architecture, parallel computing, microprocessor and VLSI circuit design, and on-chip interconnection networks.
+Computer architecture, parallel computing, microprocessor and VLSI circuit design, and on-chip interconnection networks, bitcoin.

 Professor Taylor directs the UCSD Center for Dark Silicon, which focuses on the most important technological challenge that computer engineers face today.
 Dark Silicon is caused by the utilization wall, which states that, with each new process generation, the percentage of transistors that a chip can switch at full frequency is dropping exponentially due to power constraints.
 This has led to increasingly larger and larger fractions of a chip's silicon area that must remain passive, or dark.
 The GreenDroid project, jointly led by Prof. Taylor and Prof. Swanson, attacks this dark silicon problem directly through a set of energy-saving accelerators, called Conservation Cores, or c-cores.
 C-cores are a post-multicore approach that constructively uses dark silicon to reduce the energy consumption of an application by 10x or more.
 To examine the utility of c-cores, they are developing GreenDroid, a multicore chip that targets the Android mobile stack.
 Their mobile application processor prototype targets a 32-nm process and is comprised of hundreds of automatically generated, specialized, patchable c-cores.